Best Tech Stack for an Analytics Dashboard as a Solo Developer

 For a solo developer, you don't want to manage ClickHouse yourself.
 Use one of these managed options:

 Tinybird is the best choice for most solo developers.
 It gives you a ClickHouse-powered data platform with an HTTP API for ingestion, SQL for querying, and published API endpoints.
 You define a SQL query, Tinybird exposes it as a REST API with caching and rate limiting.
-Their free tier handles 10GB of data and 1,000 requests/day.
+Its free plan includes 10GB of storage and 1,000 requests per day with no credit card required.
+When you outgrow that, the Developer plan is $49/month with 25GB included storage and unlimited daily requests.
+Check current pricing before you commit, since the compute-based rates can move.

 Application Database: PostgreSQL